andreas-gre/Stock-prediction-LSTM/README.md

 # Stock-prediction-LSTM
-One code is for preprocessing and the other for the actual built RNN
+One code is for dataset analysis and the other for the preprocessing and the actual built RNN